Chinese Slaves and Coolies - Kǔ lì

 Chinese coolie on a tobacco plantation of the Amsterdam Deli Company in Medan, Sumatra - circa 1900.
 Image by Kleingrothe, C.J available under a Creative Commons License

 But the most feared destinations were the guano mines on the islands off Peru (1850-75).
 Here the coolies were forced to mine and carry five tons of guano each day in hot equatorial sun.
-The noxious material burned the eyes, throats and lungs.
-They only had a handkerchief over the mouth for protection.
+The noxious material burned the eyes, throats and lungs; they only had a handkerchief over the mouth for protection.
 The guano was a precious agricultural fertilizer before the days of artificial nitrate manufacture.
+William Gibbs was one person who made a fortune from mining the guano.
 Many coolies committed suicide.
 The survival rate for 1849-75 was only 30% with 60,000 dead.
+In the one year 1860 it is believed that of the 4,000 Chinese laborers who had been consigned to the guano mines, not one survived.
 On the expiry of the contract surviving coolies were routinely forced to sign a new contract, very few ever returned back to China.

 American merchants transported about 40,000 Chinese to their doom between 1852 and 1862.
 Although African slavery had ended in 1825 this new form only came to an end in America after the intervention of people like Peter Parker who was backed by President Abraham Lincoln in 1862.
 In 1860, the Englishman Lord Russell, protested about the new form of slavery 50 years after it was supposed to have been banned and helped bring about its end there.
 However other nations continued with the trade.
 In the western newspaper the China Mail (2nd May 1873) it was said ‘China is the greatest country on earth and the Chinese are the greatest nation… Once they are deceived into becoming slaves, these Chinese are treated like the blacks.
 This is indeed an everlasting woe.’.

-When a Chinese government official visited Cuba in 1874 he found that 80% of the coolies believed they had been duped into service.
-He saw for himself the appalling conditions in which the coolies were held.
-The official was also able to confirm the many injuries sustained by the coolies at the hands of their employers/owners.
-His report helped bring the whole Chinese operation to a speedy end, but Chinese coolies were simply replaced with mainly Indians up until the start of World War 1.
+When Chinese government officials visited Cuba in 1874 they found that 80% of the coolies claimed they had been duped into service.
+They saw for themselves the appalling conditions in which the coolies were held.
+The officials were able to confirm the many injuries sustained by the coolies at the hands of their owners/employers.
+The damning report helped bring the whole Chinese operation to a speedy end, but Chinese coolies were simply replaced with mainly Indians up until the start of World War 1.
 Chinese laborers were used in the war but they were treated somewhat better than their earlier compatriots.
 The total coolie trade for all nations saw the transportation of about 1 million people of which about 200,000 were Chinese.

 Chinese immigrants in America